 - If at any stage you damage that process, you’ve just lost that one hundred years of leverage and you’ve damaged the one hundred years of credibility that they have worked hard to accumulate

 - So, it’s a two-edged sword, you need to be very careful about how you actually get into a referral relationship or referral network and how you manage your exposure because it does go both ways

 - One of the first things Bob tells new members is if you are going to do a one to one with somebody and the goal is to build your referral relationship, make sure it’s at their place of work to get a gauge of how well they run their operation

 - A referral as BNI defines it is when a member has identified somebody who has a need for a particular product or service.
-They have been able to through their one to ones understand that somebody they’re connected with office’s solution with matches the need and they’ve got permission from the person with the need to be contacted by the person with the solution
+They have been able to through their one to ones understand that somebody they’re connected with offers a solution which matches the need and they’ve got permission from the person with the need to be contacted by the person with the solution

 - These are the three elements that need to be present before Bob defines it as a referral.
 Most people actually refer to referrals as leads but BNI doesn’t encourage this though sometimes leads can turn into referrals they don’t bother with them often

-- BNI as often looking for people to be aware or understand what sort of needs they are looking for and matching the up with a solution that is often within their referral network.
+- BNI is often looking for people to be aware or understand what sort of needs they are looking for and matching that up with a solution that is often within their referral network.

-- I think there’s one thing I’d like to leave you and I say this to people all the time.
-I’ve done lot of education I have in my lifetime but I can tell you the most resilient piece of education that I’d ever do is learning how to build business relationships.
+- I think there’s one thing I’d like to leave you with and I say this to people all the time.
+I’ve done lot of education in my lifetime but I can tell you the most resilient piece of education that I’d ever done is learning how to build business relationships.

 - It doesn’t matter what career you’ve got.
-What industry you’ve in.
+What industry you are in.
 What country you’re in.
 Building business relationships and learning how to do it will stand you in good stead for the rest of your working life.